St. John's Law student holding up sweatshirt.

 Deferred Admission

 We offer deferred admission to our J.D. program in a small number of cases, and only for good cause.
 Most applicants accepted in one year will have to reapply for admission in subsequent years.
-You must submit your request for deferred admission in writing to [email protected] or to your admissions counselor.
+You must submit your request for deferred admission in writing to [email protected].

 Contact Us